What Is a Passerine?

 - Generally diurnal behavior and most active during daylight hours

-With more than half the world's birds classified as passerines, these birds are familiar to all birders, and include species such as warblers, thrushes, tanagers, sparrows, finches, jays, larks, tits, nuthatches and wrens.
+With more than half the world's birds classified as passerines, these birds are familiar to all birders.
+Species such as warblers, thrushes, tanagers, sparrows, thrashers, finches, jays, larks, tits, nuthatches, chickadees, orioles, and wrens are all passerines.

 Because there are so many birds that can be classified as passerines and they are so diverse, it can be easier to note which birds are not considered passeriforms in order to better understand the differences between types.
 Birds that do not fit within this order include: